 - Objectives of the Main University-Requirement Modules.
-These requirements are to broaden the student's base for different topics such as culture, languages, and computer skills for scientific college. - Objectives of the Main Faculty-Requirement Modules.
-These requirements are to consolidate mainly the student's background in Mathematics and some other common topics.
-They constitute the common knowledge required for all students in the Faculty of Information Technology. - Objectives of the Main Computing Modules in the Curriculum.
+These requirements are to broaden the student's base for different topics such as culture, languages, and computer skills. - Objectives of the Main Faculty-Requirement Modules.
+These requirements are to consolidate mainly the student's background in IT/IS, Programming and some other common topics.
+They constitute the common knowledge required for all students in the Faculty of Information Technology.

+• Objectives of the Main MIS Modules in the Curriculum.
 The modules in the curriculum are organized into three types: introductory, intermediate, and advanced modules.
 The curriculum is designed according to the Imperative First Strategy for the introductory modules.
 This model also focuses on programming, but emphasises the principles of object-oriented programming and Design from the second semester of the first year.
 The curriculum of Intermediate modules is designed according to the Topics-based approach, which is the most common approach for the intermediate modules.
-Students take separate modules in each of the core areas enumerated below (programming fundamentals with objectoriented paradigm, Management Information Systems, Multimedia, Professional Practices, etc.).
+Students take separate modules in each of the core areas enumerated below (programming fundamentals with object-oriented paradigm, Management Information Systems, Multimedia, Data strcture, etc.).
 For the advanced modules, the Department wishes to orient such modules to its own areas of expertise.
-The advanced and elective modules contain more advanced topics in the areas of Management Information Systems, Real Time Systems, and Project and Training.
+The advanced and elective modules contain more advanced topics in the areas of Management Information Systems, Systems analysis, design and modelling, Decision support systems, Data Mining, Project and Training.

-Recent methodology in programming such as object-oriented programming, software tools, and current technologies in multimedia systems and network systems are included in the curriculum.
+Recent methodology in programming such as object-oriented programming, software tools, and current technologies in E-commerce applications and Enterprise systems are included in the curriculum.

 - Objectives of the Training and Graduation Project Modules.
 The objectives of these modules are to allow students to gain practice in problem analysis, design, implementation, report writing, and presentation. - Elaboration on Content and Emphasis of Practical Components of Modules.
 Most of the modules contain practical work that make students involved in using current software tools and computing technologies.
 Thus, the practical part of modules accounts for at least 25% of the total number of hours.
 Many laboratory assignments are given during the semester through which the students can practice what they have learned from the theoretical part of the module, or develop their skills in using most recent software tools and programming languages.
-For example, the practical work in "Programming Fundamentals" and "Object-Oriented Paradigm" modules emphasize on problem solving and structured and object-oriented programming via C++ language and Java language.
-However, the practical work in Operating System module is concerned with inter-process communication, while in Net-Centric computing it is concerned with client server applications and simulation of OSI protocols. - 4.
+For example, the practical work in "Programming Fundamentals I, II" and "Object-Oriented Programming" modules emphasize on problem solving and structured and object-oriented programming via C++ language, C# and Java language.
+However, the practical work in E-commerce applications development module is concerned with PHP & Mysql and .Net Framework, while in Data base applications it is concerned with Oracle 12g DBMS.
+Many other tools are associated with other modules such as Operations Research (TORA), Data Mining (WEKA), Systems analysis & design & Modelling (Rational Rose), Decision support systems (DSS Tools), Enterprise Information Systems (ERP tools), Information Systems Project Management (MS Project),...etc - 4.
 Innovation of Curriculum.
 The curriculum is constantly evolving to cope-up with new technologies and rapidly developing software.
-The first curriculum was designed in 1994 and updated in 1999, 2000, and 2001.
+The first curriculum was designed in 2000 and updated in 2001, 2005, and 2008.
 This development is through regular internal monitoring and reviews, and to recent local developments in teaching and learning.
-For example, the Curriculum 2001/2002 is a clear specialisation in development of software and information systems that are supported by the object-oriented technology.
+For example, the Curriculum 2011/2012 is a clear specialisation in analysis, modelling, design, and development of software and management information systems that are supported by the object-oriented technology.
 Proceeding in this way provides a curriculum that matches the aims and objectives of the Department and the University.
 The Scientific Committee with the Syllabus setup committee of the Department usually recommend development and modification of curriculum.